cdktf/cdktf-provider-datadog/docs/serviceLevelObjective.python.md

 - *Type:* typing.Union[int, float]

 The objective's warning value in `(0,100)`.

-This must be greater than the target value.
+This must be greater than the target value and match the corresponding thresholds of the primary time frame.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/datadog/r/service_level_objective#warning_threshold ServiceLevelObjective#warning_threshold}